DylanLeveille/C2KA-GUI/README.md

 Ex: x + y; z is good, not x + y;z nor x+y;z .

+● The Filter agent is not recognized as an agent, but as a behaviour.

+Ex: FILTER ; (IDLE + WAITPAY + WAITRST) as an agent behaviour will be recognized as four different behaviours by the program (FILTER is not taken to be an agent).

 ● The Neutral stimulis is represented by the capital N, and the Deactivation stimulus is represented by the capital D.

 ● In the circle table, entries don't need to be capitalized (the program will do this automatically once you submit the data).